The roots of the home defense shotgun.

 The original H&R company dates back to 1871, ran continuously until 1986 then closed.
 It was reborn in 1991 as H&R 1871 and after a series of M&A activity became part of Remington, then Freedom group.

 The current Protector model is manufactured in China by Hawk industries, a subsidiary of the famous (infamous?)
 Norinco.
-Now that the corporate lineage is dispensed with, the current organization is bringing you another solid, inexpensive option in the home defense shotguns space.
+Now that we’ve got the corporate lineage out of the way, the current organization is bringing you another solid, inexpensive option in the home defense shotguns space.

 First things first – It’s heavy.
 It’s about a full pound heavier than any of the other shotties on our list.
 Weight does have its advantages.
 It promotes a solid feel and a shotgun’s mass is the primary factor in perceived recoil.